tomasohCHOM/github-stats/README.md

 `github-stats` is a CLI tool that retrieves GitHub user stats.
 This includes:

-- Number of stars earned 🌟
+- Number of Stars earned 🌟
-- Number of issues created 📈
+- Number of Pull Requests created 🔨
-- Number of pull requests created 🔨
+- Number of Issues created 📈
-- Number of repositories created 📖
+- Number of Repositories created 📖

 ## Installation / Development